gabrielesh/collectionbuilder-workshop/markdown.md

 ![Figure showing a preview of how headings will render on a web page.](/assets/images/markdown-008.png)

-## How-to Add Paragraphs and Line Breaks
+## How to Add Paragraphs and Line Breaks
 ### About Paragraphs and Line Breaks
-Adding paragraphs does not require Markdown.
-You only just need to writing.
-Line breaks work just by using a keyboard return button.
+Create new paragraphs using a blank line to separate one or more lines of text.

 Here is an Markdown code example that uses headings, paragraph, and line breaks together.
 The image below this code is an example of how it renders on a web page.